hackerstash/hackerstash/docs/migrations.md

 https://flask-migrate.readthedocs.io/en/latest/

-Unlike Rails where you create the modal and the migration at the same time via the CLI, you first must create the model inside of hackerstash/models/, and then run the migration commands.
+Unlike Rails where you create the model and the migration at the same time via the CLI, you first must create the model inside of hackerstash/models/, and then run the migration commands.
 Because we define all the columns, type and relations with SQL Alchemy, Flask-Migrate is able to infer all of these to automatically create the migration scripts.

 ### Example
 Create a model: